SME GEMS · HIDDEN CHAMPIONS OF THE SME PLATFORM

 Partner with World-Class OEM

 CFF does not invent from scratch.
-It identifies global technology leaders (Coyard SAS France, Atlas Elektronik Germany/ThyssenKrupp, Nereides) and enters formal TOT agreements — absorbing IP under Make in India policy.
+It identifies global technology leaders and enters formal TOT agreements — absorbing IP under Make in India policy.

 -